Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 </table>

-**Reflections**
+#### Reflections ####
 As described above we all faced challenging issues as we extended the functionality of our sub-systems.
-This was when the value of coding in pairs became most evident to us: The other person could not only review and challenge your code, but with two person familiar with the details of a system we were able to find solutions significantly quicker.
+This was when the value of coding in pairs became most evident to us: the other person could not only review and challenge your code, but with two people familiar with the details of a system we were able to find solutions significantly quicker.
 The release of the alpha version also sharpened our view on what we still had to do for our beta release: it was less about extending the product and adding many more features but more on getting the basics right: improving the reliability and delivering an intuitive visualization (again the user tests showed that the best functionality is worth little without an intuitive design/handling).

 **WIP:**